MPGxxYT/GTop/README.md

 ## Plans / To-do
 - [X] v1.1 ( Done )
   - [X] Add Config
+- [ ] v1.1.1
+  - [ ] Display the Dates of Week in GUI
+  - [ ] Display the Month Name in GUI
+  - [ ] Find a way to allow weeks less than 7 days
 - [ ] v1.2
   - [ ] Refactor & Optimize Code